Sustainability and Consultancy MSc

 You'll take lectures and seminars, which lay the theoretical foundation needed for you to gain an in-depth understanding of sustainability topics, beginning with project management.
 Through lectures and seminars, you'll learn how to manage both projects and contracts in a sustainability context and will be taught essential skills for a consultant such as managing budgets, dealing with changes in the scope of a project, managing activities and developing tasks to successfully deliver a consultancy project.

-During semester one, you'll also have the opportunity to choose modules which focus on a broad range of consultancy theoretical topics.
+During semester 1, you'll also have the opportunity to choose modules which focus on a broad range of consultancy theoretical topics.
 These topics may include issues associated with corporate social responsibility, corporate governance, alternative economic models such as ecological economics or challenges faced by climate change in a sustainability setting.

 The focus of the modules you'll study will be on embedding sustainability within both projects and a wider organisation.
 You'll approach this idea from two different angles; delivering sustainability on discrete projects and embedding sustainability at an organisational level.